 Support the natural areas of Burlington as a Steward!

 Want to spend some quality time outside?
-Come join us in the wild places of Burlington by joining the Burlington Wildways Steward program as a volunteer!
-There are many wild places around the city where you can volunteer, and this is a great way to spend time outside in your favorite spot.
+Come join us in the wild places of Burlington by volunteering as a Burlington Wildways Steward!
+There are many wild places around the city where you can volunteer in this program, and this is a great way to spend time outside in your favorite spot.

 Become a trail steward and help keep our city’s natural areas clean, welcoming and accessible.
 Looking to get your hands dirty?
 Become a land steward and help our partners to manage non-native invasive plant populations to support biodiversity and ecosystem resilience.